 - Make sure it looks like a button.
 I wouldn’t recommend so-called ghost buttons.

-- Use active text, and that doesn’t mean ‘Submit’ but rather a variation of ‘buy our stuff’.
+- Use active text, so your button shouldn’t say ‘Submit’ but rather a variation of ‘buy our stuff’.

-- Use enough whitespace around it, or: reduce clutter.
+- Use plenty of whitespace around it, or reduce clutter.

-- Using a hero image is popular these days and for a good reason.
-It sets a mood.
+- Using a hero image is popular these days and for good reason: it sets a mood.

-After welcoming your visitor to your website, you can guide them to where you make your money: the product pages.
-Before we address these, let’s see how to optimize internal search, and category/landing pages!
+After welcoming the visitor to your website, you can guide them to where you make your money: the product pages.
+Before we address these, let’s look at how to optimize internal search, and category/landing pages.

-Internal search is the most important navigational option for your online shop.
-You should optimize it to the max.
+Internal search is the most important navigational option for your online shop, and you should optimize it to the max.
 You’ll have noticed that the larger brands and online shops all focus a lot on their internal search.
-The reason is simple: you will buy their stuff if you can find the product you are looking for.
+The reason is simple: if you can find the product you are looking for, you can buy it!

-After the search query, online clothing shops will allow for filtering by size, gender, color, the lot.
-Filtering options like these, or sorting by price or availability, will help your visitor to find the desired product as soon as possible.
-If you’d like to read even more about this and see some examples, I recommend reading my post Enhance online shopping with eCommerce filters.
+After the search query, online clothing shops will allow for filtering by size, gender, color – the lot.
+Filtering options like these, or sorting by price or availability, will help your visitor to find the product they want as quickly as possible.
+To read more about this and see some examples, I recommend my post Enhance online shopping with eCommerce filters.

 Category page optimization

-Your category pages might be even more important than your product pages.
-They will give the visitor the option to choose and compare, much like your internal search result pages.
-Your shop category page should be considered a regular page for SEO, but is so much more when it comes to usability.
+Your category pages could be even more important than your product pages because they give the visitor the option to choose and compare, much like your internal search result pages.
+Your shop category page should be considered a regular page for SEO, but is so much more important when it comes to usability.

 Here are some of the things you need to keep in mind:

 - Make sure the page has a great intro.
 It’s the glue that holds your products together and the main reason the potential buyer ended up here.
-Even if they scroll right to the product listings, they’ll appreciate the extra information (Google does).
+Even if they scroll right to the product listings, they’ll appreciate the extra information (and Google certainly does).

-- List all other categories as well, or at least make them accessible via a drop-down, especially when you have a lot of categories like Amazon.
-It makes more sense to make them available than listing them all.
-But if your shop only has ten categories, list these (in a sidebar/footer/menu).
+- List all other categories as well, or at least make them accessible via a drop-down, especially when you have a lot of categories like Amazon does.
+It makes more sense to make them available rather than listing them all.
+But if your shop only has ten categories, list them, for example in a sidebar or footer menu.

-- Product listings need a proper call-to-action, don’t hide that one.
+- Product listings need a proper call-to-action, so don’t hide it.
 Add a button.

-- The product image in the listing will convince the visitor to click, buy or compare an item.
-Use great images that display the product well.
+- The product image in the listing will help convince the visitor to click, buy or compare an item.
+Use good quality, stunning images that display the product well.

-- Optimize the product title, for instance by including the SKU as well.
-Next to SEO benefits, people searching for specific products – like that one LEGO box – will thank you for it.
+- Optimize the product title, for example by including the SKU as well.
+As well as having SEO benefits, people searching for specific products – like that one particular Lego set they are looking for – will thank you for it.

-- State if a product is available.
-No greater disappointment than finally finding the desired product only to find out it’s sold out in the shopping cart.
-Add a notice to the category page listing already.
+- State whether a product is available.
+Nothing is more disappointing than finally finding the product you want only to find out it’s sold out when you get to the shopping cart.
+Add a notice to the category page listing instead.

 Landing page optimization

-A landing page is a page where your visitors end up from other sources, such as search engines or social media.
-It’s a page on your online shop that you optimize to evoke a particular reaction from the visitor, such as buying a specific product.
+A landing page is a page where your visitors end up when they follow a link from outside the site, for example search engines or social media.
+Landing pages on your online shop should be optimized to evoke a particular reaction from the visitor, such as buying a specific product.

-Focus on one product or product bundle and optimize that page to guide your visitor to the purchase.
-In other words, welcome them.
-Make sure the visitor feels safe to pay, for instance by adding security seals and safety signs.
-Add social proof in the form of testimonials, so your visitor will understand why your product is so good, and they need it.
+Focus on one product or product bundle and optimize that page to guide your visitor to the purchase – in other words, welcome them.
+Make sure the visitor feels safe paying you by setting up SSL on your site and maybe adding trust signals.
+Add social proof in the form of testimonials, so your visitor will understand why your product is so good, and why they need it.

 Product page optimization

 Generally speaking, make your product page as usable as possible.
-Product pages need to be optimized for SEO, by using schema.org data and for instance OpenGraph text.
+Product pages need to be optimized for SEO, by using schema.org data and perhaps OpenGraph text.
 Read more about that in our article on product page SEO.
-But when your visitor gets to that page, you should try your best to convince the visitor to buy that particular product on your website.
+But when your visitor arrives on that page, you need to convince them to buy.

-Let’s go over some best practices for that product page:
+Let’s go over some best practices for product pages:

-- Create scarcity: only a limited number of products available.
+- Create scarcity: if you have only a limited number of products available, that will encourage visitors to buy.
 But be honest about the numbers.

 - Add ratings and reviews.
-Social proof helps in comparisons and creates trust.
+Social proof helps in comparisons and builds trust.

 - In stock or not?
-Be clear about that, as it will help manage visitor’s expectations.
+Be clear about that, as it will help manage visitor expectations.

 - Add to cart AND add to wishlist.
-People might not want to purchase right away because of budget or other reasons.
+People might not want to purchase right away for budget or other reasons.

 - Multiple product images.
-As the images replace picking up the product in a store and looking at it from all angles, please add more than one image.
+Make up for the fact that the customer can’t pick up the product and look at it from all angles by adding more than one image.

 - Offer product bundles.
 Buy this and that, as these products belong together.
 You might offer a discount for that bundle as a sales promotion.

 - Free shipping, or free shipping on any orders over a certain amount.
-It’s a nice gesture and a sales argument.
+It’s a nice gesture and yet another reason to buy from you.

-- Related products, people that bought this product also bought, etcetera.
-Show me more; I might need to spend more money.
+- Related products, people who bought this product also bought that product, etc. If you show them more products, they might spend more money.

-Besides all this, your product page, like your homepage, needs an excellent call-to-action.
-That will in most cases be the Add to Cart button.
-Limit all distractions, make the text actionable, use the right color.
+Just like your homepage, your product page needs a strong call-to-action.
+In most cases that will be the Add to Cart button.
+Limit all distractions, make the text actionable, and use the right color.
 And if possible, add a review somewhere near that button.
-More on calls-to-action here, and more on button design here.
+There’s more on calls-to-action here, and more on button design here.

-More details and real-life examples in our product page UX article.
-If you like more insights on creating trust, please read this article we did on the matter: 7 ways to increase sales by creating trust.
-You also find a good starting point for more insights on testimonials and reviews.
-If you’d like some extra reading on discounts, check The psychology of discounts.
+There are more details and real-life examples in our product page UX article, and there are more insights on creating trust in this article: 7 ways to increase sales by creating trust.
+Our post on testimonials and reviews offers some great insights, and you should also read our post on The psychology of discounts.

-From your product page, people and products end up in your shopping cart, which is part of your checkout process.
+After your product page, customers proceed to your shopping cart, which is part of your checkout process.